Visit one of Oregon's most spectacular coastal towns, steeped in history.

 The Buoy Beer Company has the most incredible location and relaxed atmosphere, inside an 100 year old cannery building.
 Sit at a table and peer out at massive cargo ships navigating the Columbia River.
-There's even a section of glass floor, where kids can peer down at a colony of sea lions on the pier below. **Buoy Beer is temporarily closed, so please check their website for re-opening dates.
+There's even a section of glass floor, where kids can peer down at a colony of sea lions on the pier below. **Buoy Beer restaurant is temporarily closed, so please check their website for re-opening dates.
 They are operating a taproom nearby at the Astoria Food Hub (1152 Marine Drive).

 The more upscale Bridgewater Bistro provides awesome views of the Astoria Bridge from a dining room and patio (pictured).
 It's a short distance from the Cannery Pier Hotel.

 This is the interior of the waterfront Bridgewater Bistro.

 Fort George Brewery is another popular spot, with craft beers on tap and loads of comfort food.
 It's up the back of town, but the second floor has water views.
 There's also patio dining in warmer months.

 For a lunch-time treat, drive to Josephson's Smokehouse on Marine Drive and sample the wine-maple hot smoked salmon, or hot smoked pepper blend salmon.
 Purchase some goodies to take home with you.
 The surroundings are simple, but the smoked salmon is amongst the best in the Pacific Northwest.